tacowars/tiny-school/README.md

 ### TODO
+- refactor
-- get remote LED blinking
+- ~~get remote LED blinking~~

 ### NOTES
 - pull-ups are 4k7
+- TWI works with single bytes at a time
+- reading clears the register